-DRESSES day, evening g From\$2 5
+DRESSES day, evening s From\$2 5

 COATS without fur .
 From \$45

 COATS with fur From \$85

 SPORTSWEAR From \$15

 SUITS From \$45

 TEA-GOWNS From \$10

 LINGERIE From \$5

-CORSETS From \$5
+CORSETS . , From \$5

 HATS From \$5

-This shop will be open until 5 P.M. every Saturday until Christmas
+This shop will be open until 5 P. M. every Saturday until Christmas

-SURPRISE AT TA HEAVY FIGHTI K ON PEARL HARBOR; G AT SEA REPORTED SUDDEN ATTACK BY JAPAN TOKYO ACTS FIRST Western Pacific. tell you that very many American lives have been lost.
-In ad- dition, American ships have been reported torpedoed on the high seas between San Francisco and Honolulu.
-ENTIRE CITY PUT ON WAR FOOTING The metropolitan district reacted swiftly yesterday to the Japanese attack in the Pacific.
+SURPRISE ATTAC HEAVY FIGHTIN IG AT SEA REPORTED SUDDEN ATTACK BYJAPAN Western Pacific. tell you that very many American lives have been lost.
+In ad- dition, American ships have been reported torpedoed on the ENTIRE CITY PUT ON WAR FOOTING The metropolitan district reacted swiftly yesterday to the Japanese attack in the Pacific.
 All large communities in the area, including New York City, Newark, Jersey City, Bay- onne and Paterson, went on immediate war footing.
 One of the first steps taken here last night was a round-up of Japanese nationals by special agents of the Federal Bureau of Investiga- tion, reinforced by squads of city detectives acting under FBI supervision.
 Yesterday the Japanese Government also launched an at- tack against Malaya.
 Last night Japanese forces attacked Hong Kong.
 Last night Japanese forces attacked Guam.
 Last night Japanese forces attacked the Philippine Islands.
+Last night the Japanese forces attacked the Philippine Islands.
 Last night the Japanese attacked Wake Island.
 And this morning the Japanese attacked Midway Island.
 Japan has, therefore, undertaken a surprise offensive extending throughout the Pacific area.
 The facts of yesterday and today speak for themselves.
 The people of the United States have already formed their opinions and well understand the implications to the very life and safety of our Nation.
-PACIFIC OCEAN: THEATER OF WAR INVOLVING UNTED STATES, AND ITS AIJJOREAN FOLD PACIFIC OCEAN: THEATER OF WAR INVOLVING UNTED STATES, AND ITS AIJJES Barbyi after and the outbank of heatilists and a reastion that the product of the and the outbank.
-States and the outbank of heatilists and a reastion that the product was realled as a reastion that the outbank of the and the outbank of the outbank of the and the outbank of the outbank of the and the outbank of the out THE PRESIDENT'S MESSAGE ESTERDAY, December 7, 1941, a date which will live in infamy.
-The United States of America was suddenly and As Commander in Ciner of the Army and Navy, I have ur- rected that all measures be taken for our defense.
+ALTERNATION AND ALTERNATION AN THE PRESIDENT'S MESSAGE STERDAY, December 7, 1941, a date which will live in infamy.
+The United States of America was suddenly and deliberately attacked by naval and air forces of the Empire of As Commander in Chief of the Army and Navy, I have di- rected that all measures be taken for our defense.
 But al- ways will our whole Nation remember the character of the onslaught against us.
 No matter how long it may take us to overcome this premeditated invasion, the American people in their righteous might will win through to absolute victory.
+I believe that I interpret the will of the Congress and of the to the utmost, but will make it very certain that this form of treachery shall never again endanger us.

-I ask that the Congress declare that since the unprovoked and dastardly attack by Japan on Sunday, December 7, 1941, a state of war has existed between the United States and the Japanese Empire. ernment and its Emperor looking toward the maintenance of solicitation of Japan, was still in conversation with its Govdeliberately attacked by naval and air forces of the Empire of
+I ask that the Congress declare that since the unprovoked and dastardly attack by Japan on Sunday, December 7, 1941, a state of war has existed between the United States and the Japanese Empire.